Manifest

 Actions

-CRUD covers reads and writes; actions cover everything else — bulk operations, integrations, side effects, anything that isn't a row mutation.
+CRUD covers reads and writes; actions cover everything else — bulk operations, integrations, side effects.

 "actions": [